KairosSoze/kairos/README.md

 ## Step-by-step guide for running code files
 ## (Note - some files omit small but key details for final implementation!
-These challenges can be resolved relatively easily with critical thinking and
+These challenges can be resolved relatively easily with critical thinking and  human-AI collabortion.
-## human-AI collobartion.
 This was intentional.
 We aim to encourage critical thought at every stage of the process). ##

 ## 1. Introduction ##